Academic Integrity Resources

 “All student conduct records are kept in accordance with the Family Education Rights and Privacy Act of 1974 (FERPA) and the Clery Act (1990).
 Subject to the provisions and exceptions of FERPA, all student conduct files are private.
 Files may only be reviewed in the presence of the Assistant Dean of Student Conduct and Community Standards or designee.
 Nothing may be removed, added, or copied.

-The University will retain physical student conduct records (non-Clery) for resolved cases for one year after the graduation of the student or one year after the expected graduation for inactive students.
+The University will retain student conduct records (non-Clery) for resolved cases for seven (7) years.
 The University reserves the right to keep records for a longer period of time if unresolved or deemed necessary.
 In cases of expulsion, the University will retain records indefinitely.”

 Reporting a violation of the Academic Integrity Policy